garcias/build-gamess/directions.md

     The linking of GAMESS to binary gamess.00.x was successful.

+It will then run a battery of tests.
+You should get the message `GAMESS passed 47 of 47 tests` after several minutes.

-Now that it's built, archive `gamess` as `gamess-built.tar.gz` for future use.
+The script archives `gamess` as `gamess-built.tar.gz` for future use.

-    > tar -czf gamess-built.tar.gz ~/gamess

 If using Cloud9, you can download the archive by right-clicking on it in the file list and selecting `Download`.
 If using Vagrant, move the archive into `/vagrant`, which syncs with the directory `build-gamess/` on your host operating system.

     > mv gamess-built.tar.gz /vagrant/

 ## Testing the build

-But before sharing it with you colleagues and students, test it first!
-First source `.bashrc` and then run the test script.
-You should get the message `GAMESS passed 47 of 47 tests` after several minutes.

-    > source ~/.bashrc
-    > ./test-gamess.sh

 Try using the `rungms` script yourself.
 If you have a display set, try viewing the output using jmol.
 (Currently doesn't work on Cloud9 unless you install `novnc`, coming later.)

+    > bash
     > cp gamess/tests/standard/exam01.inp ./
     > rungms exam01.inp > exam01.log
     > jmol exam01.log